aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

-\method employs a two-stage training process, including Supervised Fine-Tuning (SFT) as a warm-up stage and Reinforcement Learning (RL) to further enhance the model's capability in utilizing long contexts.
-Thus, we first split the training data into two parts in a 5:5 ratio for two stages.
-An overview of the training process is shown in Algorithm \ref{alg:RL}.
+\method employs a two-stage training pipeline upon the dataset, including Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
+We split the training data into two parts in a 5:5 ratio for two stages.
+An overview of the training pipeline is shown in Algorithm \ref{alg:RL}.